Enhancing Unsupervised Anomaly Detection with Score-Guided Network: Methodology

+where $\rm{\lambda_{SE}}$ is a hyperparameter to adjust the effect of score-guided regularization.
+In other words, it affects the convergence speed of the $L_{\rm{SE}}$ relative to the $L_{\rm{OE}}$. $L_{\rm{OE}}$ ensures the optimization of the representation learner, while $L_{\rm{SE}}$ directly guides the training of the scoring network and indirectly promotes the representation learner to obtain differentiated representation. $\rm{\lambda_{SE}}$ is usually less than 1 to ensure faster convergence of the representation learner than the scoring network.
+These two loss functions participate in the training of the model together.

-The score-guided regularizer is easy to combine limited labels by using labels instead of $f(\cdot)$ for the labelled data.
+The score-guided regularizer is easy to combine limited labels by using labels instead of reference scores for the labeled data.
 In this case, the regularizer does not rely entirely on labels to guide the anomaly scores like DevNet, due to the use of self-supervised signals.